cksystemsteaching/selfie/README.md

 85 + (99 - 07 + 1) - 100 = 85 + (92 + 1) - 100 = 85 + 93 - 100 = 178 - 100 = 78
 ```

 Who would have thought that subtraction can in fact be reduced to digit-by-digit subtraction and addition?
-Try that with bigger numbers such as:
+Of course, going through the above calculation may still appear to be more complicated to you than just calculating `85 - 7` in one step.
+However, the difference is that each individual step of the above calculation is easier than subtracting two arbitrary numbers in one step.
+That becomes more evident with bigger numbers.
+Just try calculating:

 ```
 2345 - 432
 ```

-Here we need 4 digits to calculate the result:
+in one step versus using tens complement via nines complement.
+For the latter we need 4 digits here to calculate the result:

 ```
 2345 + (10000 - 432) - 10000 = 2345 + (10000 - 1 - 432 + 1) - 10000 = 2345 + (9999 - 432 + 1) - 10000